AdobeDocs/experience-manager-64.fr-FR/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 ### Publishing assets from outside the CQ target folder {#publishing-assets-from-outside-the-cq-target-folder}

-Adobe vous recommande de publier des fichiers dans Dynamic Media Classic uniquement à partir des fichiers du dossier de cible Dynamic Media Classic.
+adobe vous recommande de publier des fichiers dans Dynamic Media Classic uniquement à partir des fichiers du dossier de cible Dynamic Media Classic.
 However, if you need to upload assets from a folder outside of the target folder, you can still do that by uploading them to an *ad-hoc* folder on Dynamic Media Classic.

 Pour ce faire, vous devez configurer la configuration Cloud pour la page où apparaîtra le fichier.
 Vous ajoutez ensuite un composant Contenu multimédia dynamique classique à la page et faites glisser un fichier sur le composant.
 After the page properties are set for that page, a **[!UICONTROL Publish to Dynamic Media Classic]** link appears that when selected triggers uploading to Dynamic Media Classic.